donalthurley/articles/bitcoin.md

 [5] IEEE "IEEE Policies, Section 7 - Professional Activities"
 https://www.ieee.org/about/corporate/governance/p7-8.html

-[6] ACM Association for Computing Mavhinery.
+[6] ACM Association for Computing Machinery.
 "ACM Code of Ethics and Professional Conduct" https://www.acm.org/binaries/content/assets/about/acm-code-of-ethics-booklet.pdf

 _Donal Hurley is a Software Engineer in Dublin.
 He currently works on a contract with the IBM Security Services team.
 He can be found on Twitter at_ **@donalthurley**.